jkzorz/SituSeq/README.md

 ## Stream 2: Install windows subsystem for linux
 Install windows subsystem for linux (wsl) (https://docs.microsoft.com/en-us/windows/wsl/install) and open from windows power shell by entering ```wsl```
+If not using a Windows system, skip this step.

 ## Stream 2: Install local Blast (for windows)